-This cheerful black and tan is currently the only Greek breed recognized internationally.
+This cheerful black and tan is currently the only Greek breed recognised internationally.

 About the Hellenic Hound